 (American educationalist Dr Laurence J. Peter, 1919–1990)

-Summary of Status-Quo BiasIf you think someone is showing an unfounded preference for avoiding change, tell him his inclination to maintain the current state of affairs is influenced by Status Quo Bias and is irrational.
+Summary of Status-Quo BiasIf you think someone is showing an unfounded preference for avoiding change, tell them their inclination to maintain the current state of affairs is influenced by status-quo bias and is irrational.